SergiyKochenko/pp5-house-stock-ecommerce/README.md

 3. **User Management:** Implement a user management system that allows the site administrator to manage registered users, monitor user activity, and address any reported issues or concerns.

 4. **Secure Payment Processing:** Ensure the secure handling and processing of payment information, even though the website currently does not accept real transactions, to demonstrate a commitment to security and data protection.

-5. **Site Analytics and Reporting:** Integrate site analytics and reporting features that provide the site administrator with valuable insights into user behavior, popular products, sales trends, and other key performance indicators (KPIs).

-6. **Marketing and Promotion:** Facilitate the creation and management of marketing campaigns and promotions, such as discounts, special offers, and email marketing, to drive traffic and increase sales.
+5. **Marketing and Promotion:** Facilitate the creation and management of marketing campaigns and promotions, such as discounts, special offers, and email marketing, to drive traffic and increase sales.

-7. **Content Management:** Implement an easy-to-use content management system (CMS) that allows the site administrator to update and maintain the website's content, including banners, blog posts, and static pages.
+6. **Content Management:** Implement an easy-to-use content management system (CMS) that allows the site administrator to update and maintain the website's content, including banners, blog posts, and static pages.

-8. **Customer Support:** Develop a system for managing customer inquiries, complaints, and feedback, enabling the site administrator to provide timely and effective support to users.
+7. **Customer Support:** Develop a system for managing customer inquiries, complaints, and feedback, enabling the site administrator to provide timely and effective support to users.

-9. **System Maintenance and Updates:** Ensure regular system maintenance and updates to keep the website running smoothly, address any potential security vulnerabilities, and implement new features and improvements as needed.
+8. **System Maintenance and Updates:** Ensure regular system maintenance and updates to keep the website running smoothly, address any potential security vulnerabilities, and implement new features and improvements as needed.

-10. **Scalability and Performance:** Monitor and optimize the website's performance and infrastructure to ensure fast load times and a smooth user experience, as well as plan for scalability to accommodate future growth.
+9. **Scalability and Performance:** Monitor and optimize the website's performance and infrastructure to ensure fast load times and a smooth user experience, as well as plan for scalability to accommodate future growth.

 By focusing on these goals, the site administrator can effectively manage and maintain the Home Store & More e-commerce webstore, ensuring a positive experience for both users and the website's stakeholders.